 - Eddsworld's creator, Edd Gould, passed away on March 23rd, 2012 from Leukemia.
-Episodes are still being made - with Paul ter Voorde replacing his animation and Tim Hautekiet replacing his character's voice.
+Episodes are still being made (at his request) - with Paul ter Voorde replacing his animation and Tim Hautekiet replacing his character's voice.

-- Mickey Mouse, Donald Duck, Goofy and the rest of the gang, to the point where U.S. Copyright laws are being rewritten to prevent the original shorts becoming public domain.
+- Mickey Mouse, Donald Duck, Goofy and the rest of the Disney gang, to the point where U.S. Copyright laws must be rewritten every decade or so to prevent the original shorts from falling into the Public Domain.note

 - In general, the entire Disney brand has outlived Walt Disney by quite a lot.
 Note how, out of the ten Disney Princesses, only three are from movies made during Walt's lifetime.note

 - Looney Tunes.
 All of the original creators have now died – the last major one, Chuck Jones, having passed away in 2002.
 The original shorts are rarely played on TV today, but they live on through DVD collections, new shorts, and direct-to-DVD movies.

 - Looney Tunes is an interesting case: originally, these were comedic shorts preceding feature films in theatres – filler, in other words.
 The films are long forgotten, yet the shorts live on.

 - Hanna-Barbera characters have not only outlived the people who created them, but also the company which created them.

 - Alvin and the Chipmunks, well outlived their original creator, Ross "David Seville" Bagdasarian Sr., who passed away in 1972.

 And half-mentions for the following, which were created by more than one author and have outlived at least one: